Razer’s latest Blade Stealth laptop keeps it classy

 One of the most important changes Razer made was to shave the display bezels down to 4.9mm, giving the Blade Stealth a more modern appearance.
 Its top bezel is still quite chunky compared to the likes of Dell's XPS 13, but that's because Razer decided to house an Infrared camera above the display instead of a more-awkward below-the-screen placement.
 This also means the Stealth is the first Razer Blade laptop to support Windows Hello.

 There are two configurations for the Stealth's 13.3-inch panel -- a Full HD matte option and a 4K touch version.
-The Full HD model supports a 100 percent sRGB color spectrum, while the 4K unit covers 100 percent of the Adobe RGB spectrum.
+Both models support a 100 percent sRGB color spectrum.
 The lower-res screen also uses Intel's latest low-power technology, and is brighter than last year's laptop, which only came in quad HD+.

 I flailed about in a few rounds of Overwatch on a 4K unit of the Stealth that packed an NVIDIA GeForce MX150 graphics card.
 The laptop kept pace as I barely defeated five training bots and repeatedly died by accident, although my test unit did exhibit some noticeable fan noise.

-Note: Update (at 1:02pm ET): This article was edited to clarify that both the Full HD and 4K versions of the Razer Blade Stealth's panel support 100% sRGB instead of the higher-res one supporting 100% Adobe.